5 min

 A Woman having a video call conversation on her phone.

-So, it's time to appreciate the transformative power of smartphones as they break communication barriers with ingenuity and purpose.
+So, it's time to appreciate smartphones' transformative power, as they break communication barriers with ingenuity and purpose.

 In this blog post, we'll share the best apps for people who are deaf or hard of hearing.
 What new app will you discover?
 Read on.

-Before we list the best mobile apps for people who are deaf or hard of hearing, make sure to check the existing accessibility settings on your smartphone.
-These are often overlooked and underused, but they are easy to activate and highly useful.
+Before we list the best mobile apps for people who are deaf or hard of hearing, make sure to check your smartphone's accessibility settings.
+These settings are often overlooked and underused, but they are easy to activate and highly useful.

 For iPhone users: